Fetal alcohol spectrum disorder: Central nervous system

 Central nervous system (CNS) damage is the primary feature of any FASD diagnosis.
 Prenatal alcohol exposure, which is classified as a teratogen, can damage the brain across a continuum of gross to subtle impairments, depending on the amount, timing, and frequency of the exposure as well as genetic predispositions of the fetus and mother.
 While functional abnormalities are the behavioral and cognitive expressions of the FASD disability, CNS damage can be assessed in three areas: structural, neurological, and functional impairments.

-All four diagnostic systems allow for assessment of CNS damage in these areas, but criteria vary.
+All four diagnostic systems allow for assessment of CNS damage in these areas, but the criteria vary.
 The IOM system requires structural or neurological impairment for a diagnosis of FAS, but also allows a "complex pattern" of functional anomalies for diagnosing PFAS and ARND.
 The "4-Digit Diagnostic Code" and CDC guidelines allow for a positive CNS finding in any of the three areas for any FASD diagnosis, but functional anomalies must measure at two standard deviations or worse in three or more functional domains for a diagnosis of FAS, PFAS, and ARND.
 The "4-Digit Diagnostic Code" also allows for an FASD diagnosis when only two functional domains are measured at two standard deviations or worse.
 The "4-Digit Diagnostic Code" further elaborates the degree of CNS damage according to four ranks: